 Latest update: 2022-07-30 21:50 UTC+2

 Based on EU SST analysis and external information, EU SST confirms that object CZ-5B decayed on 2022-07-30 16:45 UTC ±15 minutes.

-EU SST contributing sensors confirmed that the object is tumbling.
-The below figure shows the Velocity Time Intensity (VTI) of the object during the pass observed by the MFDR radar, with a tumbling speed of 3.3 seconds per revolution, which suggests a fairly fast rotation.
-Due to its inclination (41.47 degrees), the object can re-enter within the latitude band ±41.47 deg.
-These predictions however come with uncertainties as the object is uncontrolled, and a better estimation will only be possible a few hours before the actual re-entry.
+EU SST contributing sensors confirmed that the object was tumbling.
+The below figure shows the Velocity Time Intensity (VTI) of the object during the pass observed by the MFDR radar, with a tumbling speed of 3.3 seconds per revolution, which suggested a fairly fast rotation.
+Due to its inclination (41.47 degrees), the object could re-enter within the latitude band ±41.47 deg.
+These predictions however came with uncertainties as the object was uncontrolled, and a better estimation was only possible a few hours before the actual re-entry.

 Velocity Time Intensity (VTI) of the object detected by MFDR radar during the pass, with a tumbling speed of 3.3 seconds per revolution.